bhavana-adarsha/bhavana-adarsha/README.md

 ## A few Career Highlights

-### 🤖 Duality Systems — *Product Lead, AI Scheduling Platform*
+### Duality Systems — *Product Lead, AI Scheduling Platform*
 Led product for an AI-powered healthcare workforce scheduling platform that hit **$1M ARR**.
 Built code that supported constrained optimization algorithms — basically, I helped build a machine to solve the puzzle that makes nurses cry.
 Designed multi-component architecture and drove roadmap from concept to revenue.
 Worked on integrations to connect scheduling with payroll, time-off, and clinical systems.
 Deep expertise in workforce management systems: scheduling, time & attendance, labor optimization.
 The kind of domain where getting it right actually changes people's work-life balance.

-### 🥗 sCoolMeal — *Co-Founder & Product*
+### sCoolMeal — *Co-Founder & Product*
 Built a restaurant POS platform purpose-built for school cafeterias.
 Took it from 10 → 2,500 meals/day, survived the chaos of real-world school lunch lines, and exited via acquisition.
 Integrated payment processors, school parent portal SSO, and Drift to create a seamless experience for parents, staff, and administrators.
 Lived the dream while I was at it.

-### 💼 Wide Open West — *Product Leader*
+### API Integrations — *Product Leader*
-Built a unified customer account portal with end-to-end integrations across billing, payments, and data.
-Turned a fragmented experience into one clean front door.
+Designed and delivered end-to-end API integrations across healthcare, workforce, and POS systems.
+Bridged complex systems to create seamless user experiences and unlock business value.
+Integrations span Epic EHR, FHIR APIs, and OpenFDA on the healthcare side, ADP, Paysauce, and time-off systems for workforce and payroll, and school parent portal SSO, payment processors, and student data systems at schools.
 ---

 ## I am also good at these